charles-e/bh-safecoin-prog-lib/README.md

 https://travis-ci.org/solana-labs/safecoin-program-library.svg?branch=master
 [travis-url]: https://travis-ci.org/solana-labs/safecoin-program-library

-# Solana Program Library
+# Safecoin Program Library

-The Solana Program Library (SPL) is a collection of on-chain programs targeting the [Sealevel parallel runtime](https://medium.com/solana-labs/sealevel-parallel-processing-thousands-of-smart-contracts-d814b378192).
+The Safecoin Program Library (SPL) is a collection of on-chain programs targeting the [Sealevel parallel runtime](https://medium.com/solana-labs/sealevel-parallel-processing-thousands-of-smart-contracts-d814b378192).
-These programs are tested against Solana's implementation of Sealevel, solana-runtime, and deployed to its mainnet.
+These programs are tested against Safecoin's implementation of Sealevel, solana-runtime, and deployed to its mainnet.
 As others implement Sealevel, we will graciously accept patches to ensure the programs here are portable across all implementations.